Charley Lau: As a hitting coach

+Lau became the Chicago White Sox' hitting instructor in 1982, where his pupils included Greg Luzinski, Carlton Fisk, Steve Kemp, Harold Baines and Ron Kittle.
+Future Hall of Fame White Sox manager Tony La Russa, who considered Lau a genius, credited Lau with developing Kittle's swing in his becoming the 1983 rookie of the year.
+Lau's six-year contract with the White Sox was the longest ever given to a non-manager coach.

 Contrary to popular belief, Lau did not emphasize releasing the top hand after making contact with the pitch and following through with only the lower hand on the bat.
 He did, however, suggest this measure to hitters who—for whatever reason—could not fully extend their arms during their swings.

 Lau developed a list of "Absolutes" about hitting, which included: